Written by: MediHealth PRO Editorial Team

 - The “Wall Push”: Tell them the wall is falling and they need to use their strongest muscles to hold it up for 30 seconds.

-- Animal Walks: Practice “Crab Crawls” or “Bear Walks” to the bathroom or dinner table instead of walking normally.
+- Animal Walks: Practice crab crawls or bear walks to the bathroom or dinner table instead of walking normally.

-Try these vestibular input activities at home:
+Try these at home:

 - Slow Rocking: Use a rocking chair or a large therapy ball to rock your child rhythmically.